AI Resources

 - Connect with the LPC Instructional Technology Team for one-on-one support.

-- Learn more about AI in California Community Colleges.
+- Learn more about Generative AI and the Future of Learning in California Community Colleges.

 Las Positas College is part of the AI Regional Joint Venture, established to help integrate AI into community college education.
 Learn more about the curriculum LPC and other colleges in the Bay Area Community College Consortium are developing to make sure our students are prepared for careers in the rapidly evolving tech industry: AI Regional Joint Venture BACCC Showcase.